-All designers use the creative property of others, we have to, time and budget constraints don’t allow us the luxury to sit for hours and draw, or head out with camera in hand to find the perfect photo for our ideas.
-But do you always read the small print on those user agreements?
-You should, others intellectual property is something that needs to be respected.
+All companies use the creative property of others sometimes, they have to, time and budget constraints don’t allow for an illustrator or photographer on every project.
+But do they always read the small print on those user agreements?
+They should, intellectual property is something that needs to be respected.